Applied Crisis Management in Procurement

 • benefits realization is monitored based on actual consumption (not forecasts!);

-• approved savings of the current fiscal year is deducted from a respective business unit's budget.
+• approved savings for the current fiscal year are deducted from a business unit's budget.

 A natural effect will be achieved on the company's financial performance, and so procurement contribution materialized.